 The last point reminds me of a joke: microeconomics is what economics specifically gets wrong and macroeconomics is what they get wrong in general.

 Sometimes it is tough to break out of the echo chamber of investment blogs and wall street advice.
-Mandelbrot and his Misbehaviors of Markets deserves more credit than it gets, and will help break you of the notion that some people actually understand how the whole thing works.
+Mandelbrot and his Misbehaviors of Markets deserve more credit than it gets and will help break you of the notion that some people actually understand how the whole thing works.

 Remember that Wall Street works most efficiently at separating you from your money.
-Their models and products may change, but at the end of the day it is all “complexity with a side of fees.”
-Discover how to be a excellent DIY Physician Investor instead.
+Their models and products may change, but at the end of the day, it is all “complexity with a side of fees.”
+Discover how to be an excellent DIY Physician Investor instead.

 Break free of the echo chamber; read this free thinker, consider what risk actually is, and inform your investing by learning about chaos theory.
 And note, due to less overconfidence, women are naturally better investors!

-Personally, I’ve wanted to write about chaos theory for a while, but haven’t found the vehicle.
+I’ve wanted to write about chaos theory for a while but haven’t found the vehicle.
 Mandelbrot and his pretty fractals are the ticket.

 For you, what about a go at understanding fractals, time, and the Stock Market?
 As Mandelbrot says “the very heart of finance is fractal.”

 This book is an introduction to fractals in economics.
-It ends, after decimating current models, with suggestions for future methods that may be fruitful.
+After decimating current models, it ends with suggestions for future methods that may be fruitful.

 Understand how the common model is flawed so deeply that there are risks beyond what it predicts.
 Risk is not standard deviation; it is not volatility.
 It, too, is fractal.